aswinandro/skip-hire-app/README.md

 - **Designed based on the client’s existing TailwindCSS-based website.** I matched their branding, layout style, and color scheme for a seamless visual experience.

+- **Mobile Resposive for various Screen Sizes**  for a seamless visual experience.

 - **All 3D geometry handcrafted using `BufferGeometry` and `BoxGeometry`.** The skip model simulates real-world structure with an open-top and internal cavity.

 - **SVG branding logos loaded using `SVGLoader`** and accurately mapped on skip sidewalls with scaling and centering.